THE AURICLE

 Interested in how you can help bees?
 We’ve produced a new, updated conservation pack to download.

-For Association members only – Every second Saturday or Sunday throughout the summer we carry out our seasonal management tasks on the colonies at Birnie.
+For Association members only – Throughout the summer we carry out our seasonal management tasks on the colonies at Birnie.
 You are most welcome to come along and help out.
-Please get involved.
-Your beekeeping association needs you!
+Please get involved, your beekeeping association needs you!